Welcome to Hutchinson Community College

 Accreditation

-Hutchinson Community College is accredited by the Higher Learning Commission (HLC).
-The Higher Learning Commission is one of six regional institutional accreditors recognized by the US Department of Education and the Council on Higher Education Accreditation (CHEA).
+Hutchinson Community College is accredited by the Higher Learning Commission (hlcommission.org), an institutional accreditation agency recognized by the U.S. Department of Education.

 Program Details